chrischongyj/daily-news/docs/index.md

 The Kremlin is reportedly strategizing to attribute an unpopular tax increase to Western influences, aiming to protect President Putin's image amidst domestic discontent.

 **[Oops.
 Cryptographers cancel election results after losing decryption key.](https://arstechnica.com/security/2025/11/cryptography-group-cancels-election-results-after-official-loses-secret-key/)**
-*tech* · 2025-11-22 · **Imp 4/5** — Entities: cryptographers, voting system
+*tech* · 2025-11-22 · **Imp 4/5** — Entities: cryptographers, voting system, election results

-Cryptographers have canceled election results due to the irretrievable loss of one of three required decryption keys, raising concerns about the integrity of the voting system.
+Cryptographers have canceled election results due to the loss of a crucial decryption key, which was one of three required for the voting system.
+This incident raises concerns about the security and reliability of electronic voting systems.

 **[Trump wields dealmaking diplomacy to shape US foreign policy](https://www.ft.com/content/7743e2ff-edfd-4af2-8498-bb0ec6a20750)**
 *finance* · 2025-11-22 · **Imp 4/5** — Entities: Trump, US foreign policy